A war photographer’s unique bond with Army veteran Daniel Chapman

 Before the donkey ride, the company had gathered around a handmade cross to remember those who had fallen.
 That was one of the most special moments, to be in probably the most remote place of any Australian soldier on that day.
 It was amazing.

-These days, it’s a great honour to photograph RSL NSW-led commemorations such as ANZAC Day, Remembrance Day and sporting events such as Aqua Rugby.
+These days, it’s a great honour to photograph RSL NSW-led commemorations such as ANZAC Day, Remembrance Day, and the inaugural Middle East Area of Operations Commemoration.

 My grandfathers both went to war, but they didn’t want to speak about their service.
 My grandfather was injured in Papua New Guinea and spent a lot of time in hospital, even decades later, because of his injuries.
 And he never spoke about his time.